Haugesund

-Haugesund (/no/) is a municipality and town on the North Sea in Rogaland county, Norway.
-As of December 2023, the municipality of Haugesund has a population of 37,855.
-The vast majority of the population (37,008) live in the Haugesund urban area in the municipality's southwest.
-The Haugesund urban area also extends into the northern parts of neighboring Karmøy municipality and has a combined population of 46,359.
-Haugesund is the main commercial and economic centre of the Haugaland region in northern Rogaland and southern Vestland.
-The majority of the municipality outside this area is rural or undeveloped.

-The 72.68 km2 municipality is the 338th largest by area out of the 356 municipalities in Norway.
-Haugesund is the 28th most populous municipality in Norway with a population of 37,855.
-The municipality's population density is 553.5 PD/km2 and its population has increased by 5.9% over the previous 10-year period.

-The Haugesund urban area, which extends into the neighboring municipality of Karmøy, makes up about 15.5 km2 of the municipality.
-8,884 people of the urban area live in Karmøy.
-Only about 1,000 residents of Haugesund municipality that live in the 57 km2 rural portion of the municipality.
+Haugesund (/no/) is a town in Haugesund Municipality in Rogaland county, Norway.
+The town is located along the Karmsundet strait on the southwest coast of Norway.
+The town lies about 60 km north of the city of Stavanger and about 120 km south of the city of Bergen.

+The 21.42 km2 town has a population (2025) of and a population density of 2210 PD/km2.
+The town of Haugesund dominates the landscape of the area.
+About 15.54 km2 of the municipality (about 21% of the municipality) is covered by the urban area of the town of Haugesund.
+The remaining area of the municipality (about 79% of the land area) is very rural.
+The portion of the municipality including the urban town of Haugesund has about 37,600 residents, while the rural portion of the municipality has about 1,000 residents.
+The town of Haugesund has grown to the south, so a portion of the urban town crosses over into Karmøy Municipality.
+The 5.88 km2 area of the town located in Karmøy has about 9,700 residents.

 Location

-The town is situated on a strategically important sound, Karmsundet, through which ships could pass without traversing heavy seas.
+The town is situated on the strategically important Karmsundet strait through which ships can pass without traversing heavy seas.
 In the early years, the coastal waters off Haugesund were a huge source of herring, and the town grew accordingly.
 Despite being barely a village back then, King Harald Fairhair lived at Avaldsnes, very close to the modern town of Haugesund.
 In the last decades, the town, like its neighbours, has been turning towards the petroleum industry, with the herring being long gone.

-During the last 20 years, the municipality has established its position as the main trading centre for the Haugaland region and southern parts of Vestland county.
+During the last 20 years, the town has established its position as the main trading centre for the Haugaland region and southern parts of Vestland county.
 It has several relatively large shopping centres, however, this has led to a decline of the trade and shopping activity in the town centre.

-The Haugesund Region, a statistical metropolitan area, which consists of the municipalities Karmøy, Haugesund, Tysvær, Sveio and Bokn, has a population of approximately 100,000 people (as of 2009).
+The Haugesund Region, a statistical metropolitan area, which consists of Karmøy Municipality, Haugesund Municipality, Tysvær Municipality, Sveio Municipality and Bokn Municipality, has a population of over 101,000 people (as of 2026).